-- 1. Highlight a profile in the Auto Selected Profiles box. - 2.
-Click Move Up or Move Down as appropriate.
+- 1. Highlight a profile in the Auto Selected Profiles box.

+- 2. Click Move Up, Move Down, or Remove as appropriate.
 The first profile in the Auto Selected Profiles box has highest priority, and the last profile has lowest priority.

 - 3. Click OK.

-- Check the Auto Select Profiles box.
+- 4. Check the Auto Select Profiles box.

 - 5. Save the modified configuration file.